 The size of the system, which is often based on;

-The angle of your roof.
-Optimum angle in Portland is 32 degrees.
+- The angle of your roof.
+The optimum angle in Portland is 32 degrees.

 How you finance your solar panel system.